thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 #### Output events are displayed when we describe the CRD

-* If the operator is running in local cluster stop it. `make generate install run`
+* If the operator is running in local cluster stop it. `make generate install run`.
-* Delete the CR if it already deployed using `kubectl delete`
+* Delete the CR if it already deployed using `kubectl delete`.
-* Once deployed the operator will display the logs
+* Once deployed the operator will display the log message.

 ![image](https://github.com/thirumurthis/Learnings/assets/6425536/4ac8148b-9ca4-472a-8fd5-e63bfc317c42)